 Review your insurance and risk management policies.
 One of the most common crises faced by businesses is lawsuits, workers’ compensation claims and accidents as a result of inclement weather.
 For example, a customer could slip and fall on a wet floor or an employee could sustain an injury on an icy loading dock.

 Develop a crisis management document.
 This should cover how you will communicate with the media, public and internal audiences if a crisis does occur.
 It must clearly state who is permitted to address the media, which personnel are part of the immediate response team and how organizational messages will be distributed.
 There should also be a business continuity section to detail an official chain of command.
 For instance, you wouldn’t want your vice presidents fighting over who should take charge in your absence.

 Studies have shown that more than half of American businesses have no written plan for managing weather-related crises.
 Researchers found that even after Hurricane Sandy pummeled New York City in 2012, a year later, most businesses still did not have any kind of plan for disaster, leaving them vulnerable for the next calamity.

 Remember this rule: If you don’t plan ahead, it’s harder to bounce back.
 Communicating quickly is important, but you must first know what and how to communicate.

 At Axia Public Relations, we can create and implement your crisis plans with the right messages to help ensure that your company can handle any problem Mother Nature throws your way.
-Contact us today or download our free e-book Managing Public Relations in a Crisis for more tools and tips to keep your business growing.
+Contact us today or download our e-book Managing Public Relations in a Crisis for more tools and tips to keep your business growing.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.